 The Complaints Manager will record the complaint, the steps taken to resolve it and the final outcome.
 This information will be stored in a confidential and secure place.
-If the complaint was dealt with at the WA level, the information will be stored by KW WA.
-If the matter is of a serious nature, and was dealt with at the national level, the original document will be stored by Kung Fu Wushu Australia and a copy stored by the KW WA.
+If the complaint was dealt with at the state/district level, the information will be stored by the state association.
+If the matter is of a serious nature, or if it was dealt with at the national level, the original document will be stored by Kung Fu Wushu Australia and a copy stored by the state association.